 - The Library asks that anyone who consumes food in the building discard their trash in the proper container and clean their area before leaving.

 Collaborative Workrooms (Group Study Rooms) on the Lower Level, First Floor, Second Floor, Third Floor are available for reservation by current American University students.
 Collaborative workrooms in the Graduate Research Center are available for reservation by graduate students only.

-- Groups of two or more may reserve a room for up to three hours in a 24-hour period.
+- Groups may reserve a room for up to three hours in a 24-hour period.

-- Reservations must be made at least one hour in advance.
-If a group is late by 15 minutes or more, their reservation is forfeited, and the room becomes available to the next group to arrive.
+- If a group is late by 15 minutes or more, their reservation is forfeited, and the room becomes available to the next group to arrive.